udanies/cc-ie-pacman/README.md

  - QUIT        - to exit the simulation

 **Notes**:
- * Coordinates 0,0 is the SOUTH WEST corner of the table.
+ * Coordinates 0,0 is the SOUTH WEST corner of the grid.
- * All commands before correctly placing a robot are ignored.
+ * All commands before correctly placing Pacman are ignored.
- * All malformed commands are ignored and does not affect the current position of the robot.
+ * All malformed commands are ignored and does not affect the current position of Pacman.
  * Commands are not case sensitive.